mancs20/mosaic_image_combination/README.md

 * `cores`: The number of cores used by the solver.
 * `cp_timeout_sec`: The timeout in seconds used by the solver to run the experiment.
 * `cp_model`: The name of the model used.
 Values: `mosaic_cloud2` or `mosaic_cloud3`.
 The first one implements the default search strategy of the solver and the second one implements the proposed search strategy.
+Only used by the cp solvers.
 * `exhaustive`: A value of `TRUE` means that the whole Pareto front was obtained.
 * `hypervolume`: The hypervolume of the Pareto front found by the solver.
 * `datetime`: The date and time when the experiment was performed.
-* `cp_solutions`: The number of all the solutions found by the solver, .
+* `cp_solutions`: The number of all the solutions found by the solver, not only the solutions that belong to the Pareto front, but all the intermediate solutions.
 * `cp_total_nodes`: The total number of nodes explored by the solver.
 * `time_cp_sec`: The time in seconds used by the solver.
 * `time_fzn_sec`: The time in seconds used by the solver to generate the fzn file.
+Only valid if minizinc was used.
-* `cp_solutions_list`: The list of solutions found by the solver.
+* `cp_solutions_list`: The time in which each solution was found by the solver.
-* `pareto_front`: The number of solutions in the Pareto front found by the solver.
+* `pareto_front`: A list with the objective values of the solutions that belong to the Pareto.
-* `solutions_pareto_front`: The list of solutions in the Pareto front found by the solver.
+* `solutions_pareto_front`: A list with the image ids selected for the solutions that belong to the Pareto front.